Five Highlights of Traveling as a Mother-Daughter Duo

 5. The Inspiration Factor

 “I’ve never been impacted by anyone outside of my family in the way that seeing my grandma and mom do these things has impacted me,” said Sarah Bridger.
-“It’s never been a doubt in my mind that when I’m 75 I too will still be traveling and doing badass things.”
+“It’s never been a doubt in my mind that when I’m 75, I too will still be traveling and doing crazy adventurous things.”

 Leave your comment